Support for Helping Professionals

 - Are you interested in group or individual support?

-- If interested in group support: What do you want to receive from this group?
+- What do you want to receive from this group?
 What do you want to give to this group?

 - Do you have friends, family, clients who are in immediate medical jeopardy due to the continuing pandemic or are you yourself at high risk?

 - What communities do you reside and work in?